Charlie Gard to be moved to hospice for final hours

 Charlie suffers from mitochondrial DNA depletion syndrome, a rare degenerative condition which has left him with irreversible brain damage and a loss of motor skills.

-Charlie's parents, Chris Gard and Connie Yates clashed with doctors at Great Ormond Street Hospital, where Charlie has been cared for for months, over whether or not to stop treating him.
+Charlie's parents, Chris Gard and Yates, clashed with doctors at Great Ormond Street Hospital, where Charlie has been cared for since October, over whether to stop treating him.

 In its statement, issued Thursday after Judge Francis's order came into effect, the hospital praised the pair for tirelessly advocating on behalf of their son, adding: "nobody could fault them for doing so."